j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 ##### Unnatural Force
 When you take the Shove action, you are able to knock back the target up to 3 spaces.
 ##### Versatile Training
-You may take an additional weapon into battle.
+You may choose an additional Weapon, from the [[Vanguard Weapons]] or the [[Adept Weapons]] to take into battle.
 At the start of each of your turns, you may switch which weapon you wield as a Free Action.
 #### Critical Hits
 ##### Blood Rage
 *Prerequisite: [[Fury]]*